The Big Project

 In 2020, Carlos Home Remodeling was selected to novate the ensuite bathroom of the primary bedroom and put wood floors throughout the downstairs.
 In 2021, Carlos returned to remodel the upstairs bathroom and put in wood floors through that floor.

-In June of 2024, the homeowner chose Carlos for a major expansion and remodel.
+In the summer of 2024, the homeowner chose Carlos for a major expansion and remodel.
 There were numerous moving parts that Carlos had to navigate:

 Demolition of the Deck & the Pour